visenze/visearch-widget-swift/README.md

 The source code of the Demo application is under the `WidgetsExample` folder.
 Please open the WidgetsExample.xcodeproj and configure the API keys/ schema mapping to run the demo.

-- Configure API keys:
+- Configure App Key:

- Please refer to section [3.1](#31-setup-your-visenze-account) for instructions to get the API keys.
-You can enter the `search-only` app key or (access/secret key pairs) into the `ViApiKeys.plist` file.
-If you only have the app key, please enter it in accessKey field of `ViApiKeys.plist` .
+ Please refer to section [3.1](#31-setup-your-visenze-account) for instructions to get the App Key.
+You can enter the app key in accessKey field of `ViApiKeys.plist` .

  <img src="./docs/images/api_keys.png" width="600" >